suffolklibraries/lgc/content/collections/events/beach-crafts.md

   [hello@eastpointpavilion.com](mailto:hello@eastpointpavilion.com)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1720020654
+updated_at: 1720021391
 duplicated_from: f8da1904-4c77-45ea-b479-b6e78e1c8828
-featured_image: offthepressimages/new_resized_images/Nature.png
+featured_image: offthepressimages/new_resized_images/VisualArts.png
 ---
-Come and join Vicky from Suffolk Wildlife Trust to explore some natural treasures from the marshes along the Waveney Valley.
+Come along to learn more about your local beaches!